 From Rise to Ruins – a programme of digital talks

-The Abbey of St Edmund Heritage Partnership and the Suffolk Institute of Archaeology & History is adapting their Millennium Conference, planned for October 2020, into four online talks streamed free from St Edmundsbury Cathedral.
-The talks start November 2020 and finish March 2021.
-These will go under the title ‘From Rise to Ruins’.
+The Abbey of St Edmund Heritage Partnership and the Suffolk Institute of Archaeology & History adapted their Millennium Conference, from October 2020, into four online talks streamed free from St Edmundsbury Cathedral.
+The talks started November 2020 and finished March 2021.
+These were entitled ‘From Rise to Ruins’.

 Sat 28 November 2020, 2pm: Dr Richard Hoggett

 The Abbey, the Antiquaries and the Archaeologists: Discovering the Abbey of St Edmund